Knitting for Olive

 contrast while two adjacent shades give a more subtle impression.

-When changing colors, we recommend carrying the yarn between the stripes without cutting it, this way there are
+When changing colors, we recommend carrying the yarn between stripes without cutting it, which results in

 fewer ends to weave in.